 - Your child has X-linked adrenoleukodystrophy and is getting worse

 Genetic counseling is recommended for prospective parents with a family history of X-linked adrenoleukodystrophy.
-Female carriers can be diagnosed 85% of the time using a very-long-chain fatty acid test and a DNA probe study done by specialized laboratories.
+Mothers of affected sons have an 85% chance of being a carrier for this condition.

 Prenatal diagnosis of X-linked adrenoleukodystrophy is also available.
 It is done by evaluating cells from chorionic villus sampling or amniocentesis for either a known genetic change in the family or for very long chain fatty acid levels.

 Kwon JM.
 Neurodegenerative disorders of childhood.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 592.